Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 On one hand, the Buddhist New Year signals the beginning of the new year in its respective lunar calendar and is known by different names.
 People often visit temples and perform rituals on this festive occasion, and practices are focused on reflection, renewal, and accumulating merit.

-On the other hand, Vesak is the holiest day in Mahayana Buddhism, which commemorates three significant events in the life of Buddha (birth, Nirvana, and death) It is said these events occurred on the same day, though some other traditions celebrate them on separate days.
+On the other hand, Vesak is the holiest day in Mahayana Buddhism, which commemorates three significant events in the life of Buddha (birth, Nirvana, and death).
+It is said these events occurred on the same day, though some other traditions celebrate them on separate days.
 Typically, it is observed on the first full moon of May, or in June if it’s a leap year.
 This means the exact date varies from year to year.

 Are Buddhist And Mahayana New Year The Same?